jason-vega/DigitClassifier/README.md

   INPUT_LAYER_SIZE,
   FIRST_HIDDEN_LAYER_SIZE,
   SECOND_HIDDEN_LAYER_SIZE,
-  THIRD_HIDDEN_LAYER_SIZE,
   OUTPUT_LAYER_SIZE
 });
 ```
-We have now added a third hidden layer of 20 neurons, while the second hidden layer's neurons have increased to 40!
+We have now added a second hidden layer of 30 neurons, while the first hidden layer's neurons have decreased to 75!
 Recompile and run the program so that the new network structure can come into effect.
 ## Limiting the Number of Training/Test Images
 If you wish to test a smaller subset of the MNIST data set, you can limit the size of the subset by locating and modifying the following lines in *Train.java*:
 ```